dgyuri92/oauth_app/README.md

 ```
 Now you have the certificates, time to build the Docker images.

-Before moving on, you might want to edit `docker-compose.yml` and change the attributes `working_dir` and `volumes` according to your configuration.
-The purpose of this setup was to enable "live" development of the code - it is only a convenience feature that will make your changes to the source immediately effective, without having to run `docker-compose build` again and again....

 To build the images and start the Docker containers, you can run:

 ```bash